LauBengaard/LauBengaard.github.io/new.md

 *   Work from home on Fridays!
 This is the day of the week where you are most likely to get a visit from a burglar.
 The same goes for having your car stolen!
 *   Lastly, if your idea of a good time is being surrounded by overly drunk people, Saturdays and Sundays are your time to leave the house.

-We hope these tips where helpfull, feel free to draw further conclusions from the figure below!
+We hope these tips where helpful, feel free to draw further conclusions from the figure below!